• Discover Iran in a 15-day tour

 • Included Meals: Breakfast

-• Hally 3-star hotel or a similar one in Tehran
+• Vernus 3-star hotel or a similar one in Tehran

 • Included Meals: Breakfast

-Leaving Tehran behind, we’ll travel south to Kashan, a town originally famous for its textiles and ceramic production, but now better known for Fin Garden and its extensive bazaar and hammams.
+Leaving Tehran behind, we’ll travel south to Kashan, a town originally famous for its Textiles, Rose Water, and Ceramic production.

-Fin Garden (A UNESCO World Heritage Site) is our first stop; a relaxing and visually impressive Persian garden with water channels all passing through a central pavilion.
+Fin Garden (UNESCO World Heritage Site) is our first stop; a relaxing and visually impressive Persian Garden with water channels all passing through a central pavilion.
 There is also the chance to buy some rose water, a local specialty, outside of the site.

 • Negin 3-star hotel or a similar one in Kashan